isaacSennerholt/sudelity/README.md

 Over time, this asymmetry gives rise to chaotic emergence: small, unacknowledged tensions that accumulate until the environment destabilizes — not just for the one adapting, but for those around them.
 The atmosphere becomes heavy with ambiguity.
 Others start to overcorrect, withdraw, or absorb responsibility that was never theirs to carry.

-This is not failure.
-It is misalignment — a pattern that can only be interrupted by reintroducing truthful participation.
+This isn’t failure.
+It’s misalignment — a pattern that can only be interrupted by reintroducing truthful participation.

 True Sudelistic behavior introduces unfamiliarity as offering, not imposition.
 It brings its own edges into view.
 It names friction as part of relationship, not a failure of it.
 It shows its own learning curve — not to prove vulnerability, but to preserve coherence.